 - Choose the right metrics for your experiment.

 - Discover how to integrate external analytics platforms, like Google Analytics or Amplitude.

 - Find out how datafile versioning and management works in Optimizely Feature Experimentation.

 - Learn how to work with microservices.

-- Add a staging environments to your projects for QA.
+- Add staging environments to your projects for quality assurance (QA).